-For both DGPs, we set $c_0=0.5$ and an upper bound $\overline{c}=2.4$, and choose the user-selected constants $r_1=3$ and $r_2=2$ following \cite{CL15}.
-The total number of data investigated is $T=200$ and $T=2000$, respectively.
-The number of simulation repetitions is 5000.
-The sample is split into an in-sample set and an out-of sample set, where 50\% of observations are assumed to be available to the forecast user prior to the first forecast.
-The reminder is used to compute forecast errors in order to evaluate these forecasts.
-To this end, the forecasts are made by estimating $\hat{\theta}$ for $p_0=2$ given a collection of variables from the information set available to the forecast user and the forecaster's true preferences toward asymmetry, $\alpha_0$, where $\hat{\theta}$ represents the corresponding estimator of parameter vector in each DGP.
-It is reasonable to fix the loss shape parameter $p$ since \cite{KO12} have shown that different values of the loss shape parameter $p$ would all result in consistent estimates of the asymmetric parameter.
-The true value of the asymmetric parameter is set to be $\alpha_0 \in \{0.2,0.4,0.5,0.6,$ $0.8\}$ in order to cover a wider range from severely asymmetric preferences, through values that are almost symmetric, up to the symmetric case.
-Subsequently, we estimate different values of $\alpha$ based on\\ the resultant one-step ahead forecast errors using the P-GMM estimation approach.\looseness=-1
+In both DGPs, the initial parameters are set to $c_0=0.5$ and an upper bound $\overline{c}=2.4$, with user-selected constants $r_1=3$ and $r_2=2$ chosen in line with \cite{CL15}.
+We investigate two sample sizes, $T=200$ and $T=2000$, each evaluated over 5000 simulation repetitions to ensure robustness.
+In all simulation experiments, each dataset is split such that 50\% of the observations are used by the forecast user to estimate the forecasting model parameters \( \theta \).
+The estimated coefficients \( \hat{\theta} \) are then used to generate one-step-ahead forecasts for the remaining 50\% of the sample.
+This fixed-window design preserves parameter estimation error in the forecasts, allowing us to assess the finite sample performance of the proposed P-GMM estimator under realistic conditions.
+As illustrated in Remark \ref{re3.3}, the induced estimation uncertainty is not incorporated in the theoretical analysis, which treats forecasts as primitives, but is accounted for in the simulations to evaluate the robustness of the inference procedures.
+The forecasts are generated by estimating $\hat{\theta}$ for a fixed loss shape parameter $p_0=2$, given a selected subset of variables from the forecast user's information set and the forecaster's known asymmetric preference parameter $\alpha_0$, where $\hat{\theta}$ represents the estimated parameter vector within each respective DGP framework.
+Note that it is reasonable to fix the loss shape parameter $p$ since \cite{KO12} have demonstrated that different values of $p$ yield consistent estimates for the asymmetric parameter $\alpha$.
+The asymmetric preference parameter is varied across the values $\alpha_0 \in \{0.2,0.4,0.5,0.6,$ $0.8\}$ to encompass a spectrum of forecasting behaviors, from highly asymmetric preferences through values approaching symmetry to the fully symmetric case.
+Subsequently, we estimate different values of $\alpha$ based on the resultant one-step-ahead forecast errors using the P-GMM estimation approach, enabling us to assess the consistency and efficiency of $\alpha$ estimates across differing levels of\\ asymmetry in user preferences.\looseness=-1

 { }